zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

     *   s3

         S3 object storage, if this option is selected, the following S3\_ prefixed configurations need to be set.
+    *  azure-blob

+        Azure Blob object storage, if this option is selected, the following AZURE\_BLOB\_ prefixed configurations need to be set.

 *   STORAGE\_LOCAL\_PATH

     Default is storage, that is, it is stored in the storage directory of the current directory.